smcclatchy/2018-01-24-ucdavis/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "dc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
-venue: "University of California Davis"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: "University of California Davis"
-address: "FIXME"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "Bennett Conference Room, Center for Companion Animal Health, One Shields Avenue, Davis, CA 95616-8782"
-country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
+country: "us"
-language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
+language: "en"
-latlng: "FIXME"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use http://www.latlong.net/)
+latlng: "38.539875,-121.754869"
 humandate: "Jan 24-25, 2018"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 4:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2018-01-24      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2018-01-25        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Karen Word", "Daniel Standage", "Lisa Cohen", "Taylor Reiter", "Sue McClatchy"]
 helper: ["Jessica Mizzi"]
-email: ["susan.mcclatchy@jax.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["susan.mcclatchy@jax.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite: 41685004972           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---